RBSC/TinyPSU/Docs/readme.txt

  - Use only the recommended coil types and coil values.
 Incorrect coil type or its value may result in severe pulsation on the power rails that may prevent a computer from operating properly

- - When selecting wires for connecting the Tiny PSU to the mainboard, please make sure that they can hold up to 2A current, otherwise your computer may be starving for power if too thin or low quality wires are used
+ - When selecting wires for connecting the TinyPSU to the mainboard, please make sure that they can hold up to 2A current, otherwise your computer may be starving for power if too thin or low quality wires are used

  - The ST1S10 step-down voltage regulator IC may get hot during its operation.
 The lead frame die pad of the ST1S10 is